 - At least for the options listed on the official theme directory, free themes are officially approved through a multi-step process on WordPress.

 - Free themes tend to have a fairly minimalist design because they don’t have a lot of premium features and widgets.
-If your website does not employ the use of a lot of plugins, this could make for a speedy WordPress website (which will improve your technical SEO).
+For example, GroundWP lists the minimal design of its theme as a feature, highlighting that this simplifies customization to suit any website’s specific needs.
+Moreover, if your website does not employ the use of a lot of plugins, this could make for a speedy WordPress website (which will improve your SEO).

 - Free themes are usually built with beginners in mind, and as such, are simple and easy to use.
 Before approving a theme, WordPress developers make sure that the themes in the theme library can be used by a beginner as part of their testing process.
 These free themes are also usually compatible with most WordPress plugins.

-- Besides the official WordPress theme directory, Kinsta also recommends Just Free Themes and MH Themes for their large selections of high-quality free WordPress themes.
+- Besides the official WordPress theme directory, we recommend our curated list of high-quality free WordPress themes.

-Twenty Seventeen is the latest in a series of free themes offered directly from the developers behind WordPress.
-Check out this developer’s introduction to the Twenty Seventeen theme.
+Twenty Twenty is the latest in a series of free themes offered directly from the developers behind WordPress.
+Check out this developer’s introduction to the Twenty Twenty theme.

 Free WordPress Themes: Cons